shrinerb/shrine/README.md

 ### Uploading

-The main method of the uploader is `#upload`, which takes an [IO-like object](#io-abstraction) and a storage identifier on the input, and returns a representation of the [uploaded file](#uploaded-file) on the output.
+The main method of the uploader is `#upload`, which takes an [IO-like object][io abstraction] and a storage identifier on the input, and returns a representation of the [uploaded file] on the output.

 ```rb
 MyUploader.upload(file, :store) #=> #<Shrine::UploadedFile>
 ```

-Internally this instantiates the uploader with the storage and calls `#upload` on it.
-For simplicity, we'll be using this form in our examples.
+Internally this instantiates the uploader with the storage and calls `#upload` on it:

 ```rb
 uploader = MyUploader.new(:store)